Skip to content

 Limited Push Mechanism

 The center cannot issue commands to DataKit for execution; all requests are initiated actively by DataKit.
-DataKit can only periodically pull some related configurations (such as Pipeline and blacklist configurations) from the center.
+DataKit can only periodically pull some relevant configurations (such as Pipeline and blacklist configurations) from the center.
 The center cannot issue commands for DataKit to execute.

-Field Value Desensitization During Tracing Collection
+Field Value Masking During Tracing Collection

 SELECT name from class where name = 'zhangsan'

-Will be desensitized to
+Will be masked into

 SELECT name from class where name = ?